-Alaska signs deal for more 737 MAXs now that the plane is cleared to fly
+Alaska Airlines adds more 737 MAXs, the first carrier to do so after FAA clears the jet

 In a Nov.
 15 internal message to the airline’s pilots, Capt.
 John Ladner, Alaska’s vice president of flight operations, cited a maxim he described as “what successful companies do when the going gets tough.”

-“Never let a good crisis go to waste,” Ladner said, quoting Harvard Business School, Professor Ranjay Gulati, a guest speaker at a recent Alaska leadership planning session.
+“Never let a good crisis go to waste,” Ladner said, quoting Harvard Business School Professor Ranjay Gulati, a guest speaker at a recent Alaska leadership planning session.

 Ladner reminded the pilots that after the 9/11 terrorist attacks in 2001, Alaska successfully expanded its East Coast routes.
 Then, during the 2008 global economic downturn, it expanded service to Hawaii.